Gutsense Header

 In terms of cancer, this sharp upsurge is considered an epidemic of catastrophic proportions.
 So why, then, do doctors recommend colonoscopies if they are unproven, ineffective, risky, and unreliable?

 Doctors‘ profit motives aside, Katie Couric isn't exactly a benevolent Samaritan either.
-She began urging Americans to get screened for colon cancer while she was [being] employed by General Electric, the owner of NBC television.
+She began urging Americans to get screened for colon cancer while she was being employed by General Electric, the owner of NBC television.

 GE happens to manufacture and sell CT scanners used for virtual colonoscopies.
 Since each of these room-sized contraptions [link] costs upward of three-and-a-half million dollars, what is a better way to keep them 'minting money' than an indirect endorsement by a big TV star.

 Lo and behold, her handlers ruthlessly exploited her husband's unfortunate death from colon cancer to promote colonoscopies.
-Because Ms. Couric never disclosed her connection to GE Healthcare - a seventeen billion dollar subsidiary of GE and a sister company of NBC [link] — unsuspecting Americans embraced her story, and the number of screenings jumped from under one million before her famous televised colonoscopy in year 2000 to around fourteen million today.
+Because Ms. Couric never disclosed her connection to GE Healthcare — a seventeen billion dollar subsidiary of GE and a sister company of NBC [link] — unsuspecting Americans embraced her story, and the number of screenings jumped from under one million before her famous televised colonoscopy in year 2000 to around fourteen million in 2009.

 Adding to this hypocrisy, Jay Monahan - Ms. Couric's late husband - passed away at age forty two, eight years before a first screening is even recommended.
 This, unfortunately, means that neither him nor anyone else in his predicament would have likely been saved…